-This paper introduces a factor graph-based algorithm for multi-sensor information fusion, which aims to address challenges related to positioning errors and map construction in sensor fusion.
-The proposed algorithm provides a comprehensive framework for multi-sensor information fusion, encompassing data acquisition, fusion, and application.
+This article introduces a factor graph-based algorithm for multisensor information fusion, which aims to address challenges related to positioning errors and map construction in sensor fusion.
+The proposed algorithm provides a comprehensive framework for multisensor information fusion, encompassing data acquisition, fusion, and application.
 To evaluate the algorithm's robustness, a series of experiments are conducted, analyzing the impact of parameters such as the number of beacons and communication range.
-The experimental results clearly demonstrate the effectiveness of the proposed algorithm under various parameter settings, effectively addressing the challenges associated with positioning errors and map construction in sensor information fusion.
+The experiment results clearly demonstrate the effectiveness of the proposed algorithm under various parameter settings, effectively addressing the challenges associated with positioning errors and map construction in sensor information fusion.